3. The Hebrew Bible

 Origins of Hebrew Scripture: The Documentary Hypothesis

 Through the ages, Christians and Jews have accepted the Bible as literal sacred scripture.
-However, in the eighteenth century, several European biblical scholars independently uncovered and documented irregularities in the Torah.
-They noted two kinds of evidence: doublets and differing names of God.
+However, in the 18th century, several European biblical scholars independently uncovered and documented irregularities in the Torah.
+They noted two kinds of evidence: “doublets” (the same story being told twice) and the use of different names of God in different versions of a story.

 A German biblical scholar, Julius Wellhausen, published an influential volume in 1878 (second edition in 1883) that correlated the history and development of the Torah to the development of Judaism.
 Wellhausen presented an emergent hypothesis about the origins of the Torah that became known as the documentary hypothesis.
 The documentary hypothesis gives insight into how and when the stories of the Bible arose.

 Wellhausen hypothesized that four separate sources contributed to the Torah.
 Today, the exact number and origin of Torah sources remains a gray area.
-However, among modern biblical scholars, the widely held view is that some variation of the documentary hypothesis explains how the Torah came to be written.
 For example, two recent variations include the supplementary hypothesis and the fragmentary hypothesis.
+Still, among modern biblical scholars, the widely held view is that some variation of the documentary hypothesis explains how the Torah came to be written.

-We are limiting our discussion to the basic four sources.
+I am limiting this discussion to the basic four sources.
 These were written independently and, one by one, were merged into one more-or-less continuous narrative.
 These sources are called Yawist (J or Y), Elohist (E), Deuteronomic (D), and Priestly (P).
 Typically, biblical scholars refer to these sources simply by their initials.
 To refer to merged sources, their respective initials are concatenated; for example, JED represents Yawist-Elohist-Deuteronomic.

 The authors of these sources are unknown, but it is clear that each source reflects the agenda of its author(s).
 Multiple authors are believed to have contributed to the Deuteronomic and Priestly sources.
 The authorship of the Yawist and Elohist sources is less apparent, so a single author is typically ascribed to each.

-Note: Biblical scholars have long assumed that the authors were men because women were seldom educated to read and write in that era.
+Note: Biblical scholars have long assumed that the authors were men because women were seldom taught to read and write in that era.

 Historical Context

-Late in the 6th century BCE, Judah was conquered by Babylon.
+Then, in about 587 BCE, Judah was conquered by Babylon.
 Over time, many of Judah’s people were forcibly exiled to Babylonia, where the Priestly text was written and blended into the JED text.
-The exile ended in 539 BCE, and some of the exiled Judeans returned to Judah.
+The exile ended in 538 BCE, and some of the exiled Judeans returned to Judah.

 The following table summarizes the chronology of the biblical sources and their blending.